 Some doctors even prescribe these medications to patients to help them relax before a surgical procedure.
 Benzos help in these situations because they work to calm the central nervous system.
 These medications ease anxiety, relax the muscles, and can even cause drowsiness.

 When people take benzodiazepines as directed, they can do a lot of good.
 However, it can be easy to become dependent on the relaxed feelings these drugs induce.
 This leads people to take more than directed, more often than they should.
-Most people that develop a benzo addiction had no intention to start abusing drugs.
-However, what begins as a little extra Xanax to take the edge off can quickly turn into a serious addiction.
-In these cases, Xanax addiction treatment is necessary.
+Most people who develop a benzo addiction had no intention to start abusing drugs.
+However, what begins as a little extra Xanax or Valium can quickly become an addiction.

 An addiction to benzodiazepines can be dangerous.
 While overdoses do not tend to happen when people take benzos alone, combining the drugs with other substances like alcohol can quickly spell trouble.
 A benzo rehab program can help you or a loved one break the cycle of addiction and develop healthy coping skills.

 Preventing Benzo Addiction Relapse

 New Bridge Foundation® is a non-profit benzo addiction rehab center in Berkeley, CA. However, we provide treatment for a range of other addictions, too, from alcohol to opioids to methamphetamine.
 Our goal is to make our facility as home-like as possible so that our clients feel comfortable as they work toward a better life.
 To start working toward a better life, reach out to our caring staff today at 866.772.8491 or connect with our team online.